 Discover the Divine Presence of God Vitthal: The Eternal Guardian of Devotion

-The Legend of God Vitthal and Rakhumai
+The Legend of Vitthal god and Rakhumai

-The story of Lord Vitthal is deeply rooted in the Bhakti movement, where he is venerated as an incarnation of Lord Krishna.
+The story of Vitthal God is deeply rooted in the Bhakti movement, where he is venerated as an incarnation of Lord Krishna.
 The tale begins with a young devotee named Pundalik, whose selfless service to his parents touched the heart of the divine.
 God Vithoba, moved by Pundalik’s devotion, decided to visit him in his home.
 But Pundalik, so engrossed in serving his parents, placed a brick for the deity to stand on while he completed his duties.
 This act symbolized the humility and devotion that Lord Vitthal embodies, and thus, the image of Vitthal standing on a brick became iconic.

 The Vitthal Rukmini Murti inside the Vithoba Temple is not just a symbol of divine presence but also of the eternal bond between Vitthal and Rakhumai.
 The Vitthal Murti, along with the Rakhumai statue, represents the deep spiritual connection that binds the devotees to their divine protector.